-Ensure that your Arm[®] account or Mbed[TM] account credentials are correct.
+Ensure that your Arm® account or Mbed[TM] account credentials are correct.

-16.2.3 Connected development board or debug probe not found
+15.2.3 Connected development board or debug probe not found

-You have connected your development board or debug probe, but Keil[®] Studio Cloud cannot detect the hardware.
+You have connected your development board or debug probe, but the Device Manager cannot detect the hardware.